Resources

 Encouraging multicultural competence in residents to create educated global citizens.

-Current residents who wish to remain in Grad House will still have an opportunity to gain priority in re-entry, but they will now have to earn this priority through achieving the Graduate House Community Participant Status (GCPS).
-Current residents who do not achieve this status but wish to reside in Grad House for subsequent academic years will have to re-apply through the general applicant pool.
+Current residents who wish to remain in Graduate House can gain priority in re-entry by achieving the Graduate House Community Participant Status (GCPS).
+Current residents who do not achieve this status but wish to reside in Graduate House for subsequent academic years will have to re-apply through the general applicant pool.

 The addition of this GCPS to the curriculum is to foster a culture of participation, inclusion and community that residents have expressed needing more of in Grad House.
 This status will foster this culture by encouraging communication among residents through the suitemate agreement and the one-on-one, which may bolster individual connections that constitute a larger community of people.
 Additionally, the requirement of participation in programs will encourage residents to engage in community through both modelling an example of community and by giving them a platform in which they can forge their own community.